RamEmmadi/react-bextjb/reactjs/react-hooks.md

 ## useEffect(callback, [dependencies]);

+- useEffect(callback, [list of depnedencies to update component])
-- useEffect() hook helps in performing the side effects such DOM manipulation, Data fetching, Subscriptions etc.
+- useEffect() hook helps in performing the side effects such DOM manipulation, Data fetching, Subscriptions.
+Timers etc.
 - Place side-effect logic into the callback function, then use the dependencies argument to control when you want the side-effect to run.
 That's the sole purpose of useEffect().
 - useEffect() helps in implementing class component lifecycle events like componentDidMount, componentDidUpdate and componentWillUnmount in functional component.
-- useEffect() will run on each render cycle.
+- useEffect() will run on each render cycle when dependencies argument is not provided.
-- useEffect(callback, list of depnedencies to update component)

 ![useEffect flow](https://dmitripavlutin.com/d0532a1ba251b6730f64aff0a02b0925/callback-cleanup-2.svg)